BeverCRM/Workflow-Build-Release-Upload-Update/README.md

 # Build-Release-Deploy-Action
-This is a custom action that builds the project, creates a new release, and deploys the solution to Azure blob storage
+This is a custom action that builds the project, creates a new release, and deploys the solution to Azure blob storage.